grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

-In case the targets argument contains multiple entries with the same container ID (for example as a result of `discovery.docker` picking up multiple exposed ports or networks) `loki.source.docker` will deduplicate them, and only keep the first of each container ID instances.
+In case the targets argument contains multiple entries with the same container ID (for example as a result of `discovery.docker` picking up multiple exposed ports or networks) `loki.source.docker` will deduplicate them, and only keep the first of each container ID instances, based on the `__meta_docker_container_id` label.
+As such, the Docker daemon will be queried for each container ID only once, and only one target will be available in the component's debug info.

 ## Example